 Two months after the devastating cyclone Idai, the need for psychosocial help in the affected regions of South East Africa remains great.
 A 15-member emergency pedagogy team therefore set off on a trip to Zimbabwe on 18 May.
 During the two-week mission, emergency and trauma pedagogical work with children and adolescents is carried out at various schools.
 In addition, the further training of teachers will be in the foreground.
 This time, too, the team is made up of members from Kenya, Zimbabwe, Brazil, Chile, Malaysia and Germany.
 In addition, there are emergency pedagogues from South Africa.

 Following the devastating cyclone in Mozambique, tens of thousands of people are in urgent need of help.
 At the weekend, twelve emergency paedagogues travelled to Mozambique for an intervention.
 The situation on the ground remains very difficult.
 Parts of the country are completely cut off from the outside world, many have experienced terrible things and are severely traumatised.
 The neighbouring countries Malawi and Zimbabwe are also affected.
-Together with our local contacts, an assessment was first held, followed by the current aid mission.
-Donate and support our work after natural catastrophes.
+Together with our local contacts, an assessment was first held, followed by the current aid mission

 For the 100th anniversary of Waldorf, SWR (Südwestrundfunk) will be showing a film in autumn 2019 in which emergency pedagogy will also be presented.
 For this reason, a film team first visited Karlsruhe and filmed our emergency pedagogical team at work and during a mission planning.
 A few days later, the film team then travelled to northern Iraq to capture impressions of the emergency and trauma pedagogical work with children in refugee camps.
 The team was on duty for one week.